CliMA/Oceananigans.jl/docs/src/fields.md

 (1, 1, 1)
 ```

-When `set!` is called, the halo regions are left untouched.
+`set!` doesn't touch halo cells.
-For example, if we take a look at a two-dimensional slice of `c` showing the interior and the halo
+Check out one of the two-dimensional slices of `c` showing both the interior and the halo
-regions, we find
+regions:

 ```jldoctest fields